minio/warp/README.md

 Specifying `-analyze.host=http://127.0.0.1:9001` will only consider data from this specific host.

+Warp will automatically discard the time taking the first and last request of all threads to finish.
+However, if you would like to discard additional time from the aggregated data, this is possible.
+For instance `analyze.skip=10s` will skip the first 10 seconds of data for each operation type.

+Note that skipping data will not always result in the exact reduction in time for the aggregated data since the start time will still be aligned with requests starting.

 ### Per request statistics

 By adding the `-requests` parameter it is possible to display per request statistics.